dataluscorp/browser/toolkit/components/glean/docs/dev/testing.md

     * `logging.glean_core::*` to `5`
     * `logging.config.clear_on_startup` to `false` (or all these prefs will be cleared on startup)

-For more information on logging in Firefox Desktop, see the [Gecko Logging docs](https://developer.mozilla.org/docs/Mozilla/Developer_guide/Gecko_Logging).
+For more information on logging in Datalus Desktop, see the [Gecko Logging docs](https://developer.mozilla.org/docs/Mozilla/Developer_guide/Gecko_Logging).

 **Note:** At present Rust logging in non-main processes just doesn't work.

 ## `about:glean`

-`about:glean` is a page in a running Firefox that allows you to [debug the Glean SDK](https://mozilla.github.io/glean/book/user/debugging/index.html) in Firefox Desktop.
+`about:glean` is a page in a running Datalus that allows you to [debug the Glean SDK](https://mozilla.github.io/glean/book/user/debugging/index.html) in Datalus Desktop.
 It does this through the displayed user interface (just follow the instructions).

 ## Linting